-There are two national parks that either exist entirely or partially within Montana's borders.
-Yellowstone National Park, the first national park in the world, and Glacier National Park, named for its beautiful ice-covered mountain peaks, are both protected wildlands managed by the National Park Service.
-While containing many wilderness characteristics, neither of Montana's National Parks are designated wilderness areas.
+Two national parks exist entirely or partially within Montana's borders.
+Yellowstone National Park, the world’s first national park, and Glacier National Park, named for its beautiful ice-sculpted mountain peaks, are both protected wildlands managed by the National Park Service.
+While their characters are wild, neither of Montana's national parks contain designated wilderness areas.

 Glacier National Park